maleker86/to-do-list-3/README.md

 <p>To Do:</p>
 <ul>
-<li>Relocate Assigning Task properties logic (re: label - "title") to "Load Title" for Single Responsibilty Coding.
-CreateForm() should only Create Form, not attribute it.</li>
+<li><strikethrough>Relocate Assigning Task properties logic (re: label - "title") to "Load Title" for Single Responsibilty Coding.
+CreateForm() should only Create Form, not attribute it.</strikethrough></li>
+<li>Add a class to all Input Fields because TextArea is not an input field!
+Make your own array.
+With blackjack.
+And--</li>
 </ul>

 <p>Thanks to https://stackoverflow.com/questions/25436312/gitignore-not-working Ahmad for .gitignore help